Anchor worm (Lernaea cyprinacea) is a member of the Copepod family, a family of very small aquatic crustaceans.

 Don't forget to sterilize the aquarium completely (including plants) to kill any adults or nauplii.

-Top of Anchor Worm Treatment page
+Top of Goldfish Anchor Worm Treatment page